 - employees feel encouraged to report safety hazards

-- everyone, including the most junior employee would not hesitate to take action in response to a safety concern without fear of disciplinary action or reprisal
+- Everyone, including most junior employees, would not hesitate to take action in response to a safety concern without fear of disciplinary action or reprisal.

 - people work safely regardless of whether or not someone is watching